 How can you make sure you truly know your employee audience?
 2 ways:

 - Start by analyzing employee demographics.
-Davis & Company has written a lot about this over the years; here’s an excellent Smart Tips on the topic.
+Davis & Company has written a lot about this over the years; here’s a blog on the topic.

 - Conduct qualitative research to explore communication needs and preferences.
 Demographics helps you know who your employees are.
 Once you do, to really get inside the minds of employees, you need to go further and talk to them.
 The best way to do so?
 Focus groups.